richseviora/namebot/readme.md

 https://discord.com/api/oauth2/authorize?client_id=921269713345069077&permissions=134219776&scope=applications.commands%20bot

-2. Give the bot a role that is
+2. Give the bot a role that is above all other roles.